-How to increase download speeds on PS5
+Download speeds lagging on PS5?
+Here's how to increase your speed.

 Using Rest Mode to increase download speeds

-This was something on the PS4 that players claimed increase download speeds a bit, though Sony never officially labelled it as a benefit of the feature.
+This was something on the PS4 that players claimed increased download speeds a bit, though Sony never officially labeled it as a benefit of the feature.
 Regardless, it makes sense that games would download faster in rest mode, even slightly.
 Your console is only focusing on the task at hand without any distractions.

 - Go to Settings.